ContractLand/terra-bridge-btc/README.md

 Validators are incentivized to stay online and contribute to the bridge's security by relaying transfer requests for transfer fee rewards.
 For each relayed transfer message, the relaying validator earn a portion of the corresponding transfer fee.
 At the same time, to prevent validators from going offline without revoking their validator status (i.e withdraw their stake), a slashing mechanism is put in place.
 If a validator fails to perform the relay for a transfer message, he will get slashed a portion of his deposited stake.

 TODO:
-- how fee works (need payment transferring both ways)
-  - pooled fee address for Bitcoin
-  - distributed fee for Ethereum
+- fee distribution mechanism for bitcoin
-- how to proof validator missing tx for slashing
+- merkle proof mechanism for slashing validators

 ## Home (Ethereum) Bridge Implementation
 The home bridge will be written in Solidity and ran on EVM.